walmartlabs/lacinia/docs/resolve/timing.rst

 .. literalinclude:: /_examples/timings.edn
    :language: clojure

-.. sidebar:: Extension key?
+.. sidebar:: Extensions key?

    GraphQL supports a third response key, ``extensions``, as described in `the spec <https://facebook.github.io/graphql/#sec-Response-Format>`_.
    It exists just for this kind of extra information in the response.

 Timings are returned in a tree structure below the ``:extensions`` key of the response.
-The tree structure reflects the structure of the *query* (not the schema).
+The tree structure reflects the structure of the schema (not the query).

-We can see here that the ``human`` query operation's resolver was invoked twice, and the ``friends`` field's resolver was invoked just once.
+We can see here that the ``human`` query operation's resolver was invoked twice, and the ``friends`` field's resolver (inside the ``human`` type) was invoked just once.
 Only explicitly added resolve functions are timed; default resolve functions are trivial and not included.

 For each invocation, values are identified for the start and finish time (in standard format, milliseconds since the epoch),